3D models are ubiquitous in many fields:

 }

-The two steps are illustrated below: edge discretization followed by filling.
+The two steps are illustrated below: edge discretization and filling.

-During filling, the barycentric coordinates of each fragment are computed to interpolate the vertex attributes (color, normal, texture coordinates, depth) linearly within the triangle.
+During rasterization, the barycentric coordinates of each fragment are computed to interpolate the vertex attributes (color, normal, texture coordinates, depth) linearly inside the triangle.

 The Phong model is the most classic illumination model in real-time rendering.
-It is based on the observation that the appearance of an illuminated surface can be decomposed into three distinct physical phenomena.
-The first is the ambient component, which represents a uniform base color, independent of geometry and light position: it roughly models the indirect light that pervades the entire scene.
-The second is the diffuse component, which depends on the local orientation of the surface relative to the light: a surface facing the light is bright, a surface facing away is dark.
-The third is the specular component, which models the bright reflection of the light source visible on smooth surfaces, and which depends on the observer’s viewpoint.
-These three contributions are shown in the following figure.
+It rests on the observation that the appearance of a lit surface can be decomposed into three distinct physical phenomena.
+The first is the ambient component, which represents a uniform base color, independent of geometry and light position: it roughly models the indirect light that bathes the entire scene.
+The second is the diffuse component, which depends on the local orientation of the surface relative to the light: a surface facing the light is bright, a surface facing the other way is dark.
+The third is the specular component, which models the shiny reflection of the light source visible on smooth surfaces, and which depends on the observer’s viewpoint.
+These three contributions are represented on the following figure.

 The final color of a point is the sum of these three components:

-The ambient component models uniform illumination of the scene (approximated indirect light).
-It depends neither on the position nor the orientation of the surface:
+The ambient component models a uniform illumination of the scene (approximate indirect lighting).
+It does not depend on either the position or the orientation of the surface:

-The diffuse component models light reflected uniformly in all directions by a matte surface (Lambertian reflection).
-It depends on the angle between the surface normal \(n\) and the light direction \(u_\ell\):
+The diffuse component models the light reflected uniformly in all directions by a matte surface (Lambertian reflection).
+It depends on the angle between the normal \(n\) to the surface and the direction of the light \(u_\ell\):

-\[ C_d = \alpha_d \, (n \cdot u_\ell)_+ \, C_\ell \, C_o \] The coefficient \(\alpha_d \in [0, 1]\) controls the intensity of the material’s diffuse reflection.
-The central term is the diffuse factor \((n \cdot u_\ell)_+ = \max(n \cdot u_\ell, \, 0)\), which is the dot product between the unit normal vector \(n\) to the surface and the unit direction \(u_\ell\) from the point to the light source.
-This dot product measures the cosine of the angle between the normal and the light direction.
-When the surface directly faces the light (\(n\) parallel to \(u_\ell\)), the factor equals 1 and the lighting is maximal.
-When the surface is at a grazing angle (\(n\) perpendicular to \(u_\ell\)), the factor equals 0.
-When the surface faces away from the light, the dot product is negative, and the clamping \(\max(\cdot, 0)\) forces the contribution to zero, avoiding physically absurd lighting.
+\[ C_d = \alpha_d \, (n \cdot u_\ell)_+ \, C_\ell \, C_o \] The coefficient \(\alpha_d \in [0, 1]\) controls the diffuse reflection intensity of the material.
+The central term is the diffuse factor \((n \cdot u_\ell)_+ = \max(n \cdot u_\ell, \, 0)\), which is the dot product between the unit normal vector \(n\) to the surface and the unit direction \(u_\ell\) from the point toward the light source.
+This dot product measures the cosine of the angle between the normal and the direction of the light.
+When the surface faces the light directly (\(n\) parallel to \(u_\ell\)), the factor equals 1 and the illumination is maximal.
+When the surface is grazing (\(n\) perpendicular to \(u_\ell\)), the factor equals 0.
+When the surface is turned opposite to the light, the dot product is negative, and the truncation \(\max(\cdot, 0)\) forces the contribution to zero, avoiding physically absurd lighting.

 The specular component models the reflection of the light source on the surface.
 Unlike the diffuse component, it depends on the camera’s viewpoint:

-The specular component does not depend on the surface color \(C_o\) but only on \(C_\ell\), which corresponds to the physical behavior of reflections on dielectric materials (plastic, ceramic, etc.): the reflection of a white light on a red surface remains white.
-The geometry of specular reflection and the influence of the shininess exponent are detailed in the following figures.
+The specular component does not depend on the color of the surface \(C_o\) but only on \(C_\ell\), which corresponds to the physical behavior of reflections on dielectric materials (plastic, ceramic, etc.) : the reflection of white light on a red surface remains white.
+The geometry of the specular reflection and the influence of the shininess exponent are detailed in the following figures.

-Flat shading is the simplest approach: the color is computed once per triangle, using the geometric normal of the face.
+The flat shading is the simplest approach: the color is computed once per triangle, using the geometric normal of the face.
 All pixels of the triangle receive exactly the same color.
-The result has a characteristic faceted appearance where each triangle is clearly visible, which may be acceptable for non-photorealistic rendering but is unsuitable for smooth surfaces.
+The result has a faceted appearance where every triangle is clearly visible, which may be acceptable for non-photorealistic rendering but is unsuitable for smooth surfaces.

-Gouraud shading improves quality by computing the illumination at the vertices of the triangle (in the vertex shader), then linearly interpolating the resulting color inside the triangle during rasterization.
-Color transitions between adjacent triangles become smooth, giving the appearance of a smooth surface.
-However, this approach has an important flaw: if a specular highlight falls in the middle of a large triangle, far from any vertex, it will be completely missed because no vertex “saw” the highlight.
+The Gouraud shading improves quality by computing the illumination at the vertices of the triangle (in the vertex shader), then by linearly interpolating the resulting color inside the triangle during rasterization.
+The color transitions between adjacent triangles become smooth, giving the appearance of a smooth surface.
+However, this approach presents an important drawback: if a specular highlight falls in the middle of a large triangle, far from any vertex, it will be completely missed because no vertex has “seen” the reflection.

-Phong shading solves this problem by interpolating not the color, but the normal between the triangle’s vertices.
-The illumination is then computed for each fragment (in the fragment shader) using this interpolated normal.
-The specular highlight is thus correctly computed at every point on the surface, even at the center of a large triangle.
-The visual difference between these three approaches is compared in the following figure.
+The Phong shading solves this problem by interpolating not the color, but the normal between the triangle’s vertices.
+The illumination is then calculated for each fragment (in the fragment shader) with this interpolated normal.
+The specular reflection is thus correctly computed at every point on the surface, even at the center of a large triangle.
+The visual difference among these three approaches is shown in the following figure.

-In practice, Phong shading is the standard.
-The overhead compared to Gouraud shading is negligible on modern GPUs (the fragment shader performs a few additional operations per pixel, but the GPU has thousands of cores to execute them in parallel), and the visual quality is significantly better.
+In practice, the Phong shading is the standard.
+The overhead relative to Gouraud shading is negligible on modern GPUs (the fragment shader performs a few additional operations per pixel, but the GPU has thousands of cores to execute them in parallel), and the visual quality is significantly higher.

 The Phong model naturally extends to multiple light sources by summing the contributions of each light: